melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/_materials.md

   - [x] Adding Authorisation
     - [x] Add Authentication with NextAuth.js
     - [x] NextAuth v5 Update
-  - [ ] Adding Interactivity
+  - [x] Adding Interactivity
     - [x] Composition in Next.js: Understanding Client and Server Components
     - [x] Intro to Server Actions
-    - [ ] Add Interactivity with Next.js Server Actions
+    - [x] Add Interactivity with Next.js Server Actions
-  - [ ] Connecting to a Database
+  - [x] Connecting to a Database
-    - [ ] Store Chat Data in a Database
+    - [x] Store Chat Data in a Database
   - [ ] Routing
     - [ ] File-Based Routing with App Router
     - [ ] Adding Parameterized Routes to a Next.js App
   - [ ] React Server Components (RSC)
     - [ ] Access Data with React Server Components

+## Application ideas

+### Option 1: Our shared story app

+Each new prompt is folded into an ongoing, never ending story that everyone can contribute to

+- [ ] Change to new AI model
+- [ ] Generate illustrations
+- [ ] Request to access form
+- [ ] Proper authentication
+- [ ] UI reskinning
+- [ ] Pay to read the full story, e.g. like WebToon

+### Option 2: Next.js certification exam

+Test your knowledge of Next.js and see how you score on the leaderboard.
+Receive certications and awards.